-Stylized as a thriller TV series (with an "episodic" format, complete with plot twists and cliffhangers) in similar vein to the 1990 drama Twin Peaks, the game follows Alan Wake, a best-selling author Alan Wake, who is suffering from severe writer's block.
-Hoping that taking a vacation will calm his mind and help him get over his writer's block, Alan, accompanied by his beloved wife Alice, travels to the small town of Bright Falls in the Pacific Northwest of the United States.
-When a series of events causes Alice to mysteriously disappear into the depths of Cauldron Lake, Alan's supposed writing begins to take a deadly life of its own, his real nightmare begins.
-Using any source of light he can find, he must fight those "taken" by the darkness and discover the true nature of the dark presence to save his wife (and the entire town).
+Stylized as a thriller TV series (with an "episodic" format, complete with plot twists and cliffhangers) in similar vein to the 1990 drama Twin Peaks, the game follows Alan Wake, a best-selling author of thriller novels who is suffering from severe writer's block.
+Hoping that a vacation will calm his mind, he travels with his beloved wife Alice to the small town of Bright Falls in the Pacific Northwest of the United States.
+When a series of events causes Alice to mysteriously disappear into the depths of Cauldron Lake, Alan's supposed writing begins to take a deadly life of its own.
+Using any source of light he can find, Alan must fight those "taken" by the darkness and discover the true nature of the dark presence to save his wife (and the entire town).

 The game has a large emphasis on combat, where Alan will have to use a combination of light and guns to fend off animated objects and the Taken, who are invincible while covered in darkness.
 Alan can use his flashlight to burn the darkness off of enemies and then finish them off with bullets, or use a flare gun like a rocket launcher to vaporize any enemies in the vicinity.
 Turning on generators will cause nearby lights to activate, creating safe pockets for Alan to stand in.
 These safe pockets of light also save in a checkpoint style.
 There will also be cars Alan can use to drive around in, to escape from his assailants.